 Journey to Indigenization: 'Ani to pisi' comes alive

-For the second year in a row, hundreds will gather to form a human spider web on Mount Royal’s soccer field as a physical representation of Ani to pisi (spider web).
+An estimated 500 people joined hands on a beautiful sunny day to create a human spider web on Mount Royal’s soccer field as a physical representation of Ani to pisi.
+This was the second year that the massive orange web was formed at MRU.
 The event is one of many during the annual Journey to Indigenization.

-“Ani to pisi” (spider web) is a creation story that comes from Siksika Elder Clement Bear Chief, who passed away in 2022.
+“Ani to pisi” (human spider web) is a creation story that comes from Siksika Elder Clement Bear Chief, who passed away in 2022.

 For years Clement’s younger brother Elder Roy Bear Chief held onto the story until he realized the broader implications of its teachings.
 Ani to pisi has been shared and used at the leadership (macro and micro levels) at MRU and is a foundational component of the Faculty of Health, Community and Education Strategic Plan.